tnhu/jsface/README.md

 ### Profiling

 jsFace gives you the ability to profile your class/instance via jsface.profiling().
-All you need to go is to give jsface.profiling() a subject and a repository to store the profiling data.
+All you need to do is to give jsface.profiling() a subject and a repository to store the profiling data.
 APIs in subject will be monitored.

 	jsface.def({